simdutf/is_utf8/README.md

 ## Want more?

-If you want a wide range of fast Unicode function for production use, you can rely on the simdutf library.
+[We recommend that you use the simdutf library instead](https://github.com/simdutf/simdutf).
+It is possible, with the simdutf library to select just the needed functions through feature macros.

 It is as simple as the following:

 ```C++
 #include "simdutf.cpp"